wwagner4/pi/README.md

 # pi

-visualize pi
+Idea of this project was to visualize pi by means of a hilbert polygon

-# Length of a hilbert poligon
+# Length of a hilbert polygon

-Number of lines for hilbert poligon per depth
 ```
 +---------+---------------------+
 | depth   | lengh               |